alextuck97/SFML-Chess/README.md

 # SFML-Chess
 ## By Alex Tuck
 Project is an implementation of chess, created in C++ with the SFML library.
 Chess can be played against the computer, or against another player locally.
+Chess is dependent on SFML, it will not work without it.

 [SFML website](https://www.sfml-dev.org/)